mswjs/msw/MIGRATING.md

 #### General

-- `request`, a Fetch API `Request` instance representing a captured request.
+- `request`, a Fetch API `Request` instance representing an intercepted request.
 - `cookies`, a parsed cookies object based on the request cookies.

 #### REST-specific